fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Why?

+The first statistical step was to determine whether measurable behavioral deviations were associated with well-being at all.

-Same-day analysis provides an initial test of whether departures from a person's normal behavioral pattern are associated with their current self-reported well-being.
+Same-day analysis provides a direct initial assessment of these relationships before introducing a temporal lag.

-It also provides a baseline for comparison with the later temporal analysis.

 ### Alternative Considered

-Start directly with lagged analysis.
+Start directly with a lagged analysis.

 ### Why Was Same-Day Analysis Performed First?

-The same-day analysis establishes whether there is an observable relationship before asking whether behavioral deviation precedes a subsequent well-being change.
+Before asking whether behavior precedes a later well-being change, it was useful to first establish whether behavioral deviations showed any observable association with well-being.

 ### Outcome

-The final daily personalized-deviation analysis produced **44 FDR-significant relationships**.
+The final same-day personalized-deviation analysis produced:

+* 1,040 total relationship tests,
+* 935 usable tests after data and validity filtering,
+* 185 raw significant relationships,
+* **44 FDR-significant relationships**.

 ---

-## 12. Benjamini–Hochberg FDR Correction
+## 14. Benjamini–Hochberg FDR Correction

 ### Decision

-Apply Benjamini–Hochberg False Discovery Rate correction to the multiple relationship tests.
+Apply the **Benjamini–Hochberg False Discovery Rate (FDR)** correction to the multiple statistical tests.

 ### Why?